uscensusbureau/DAS_2020_DDHCA_Production_Code/README.md

 In the interests of both transparency and scientific advancement, the Census Bureau committed to releasing any source code used in creation of products protected by formal privacy guarantees.
 In the case of the Detailed Demographic and Housing Characteristics publications, this includes code developed under contract by Tumult Labs (https://tmlt.io) and MITRE corporation.
-Tumult Analytics is an evolving platform and the code in the repository is from version 0.5.3.
+Tumult Analytics is an evolving platform and the code in this repository is from version 0.5.3 used in the production of DDHC-A.

 The Census Bureau has already separately released the internally developed software for the TopDown Algorithm (TDA) used in production of the